huchenme/react-hot-postcss-boilerplate/README.md

-react-hot-postcss-starter-boilerplate
+react-hot-postcss-suitcss-boilerplate
 =====================

+**THIS IS FOR DEVELOPMENT ONLY**

-The minimal dev environment to enable live-editing React components with PostCSS.
+The minimal dev environment to enable live-editing React components with PostCSS and SUIT CSS.

 ### Usage